mrsbefort/mrsbefort/README.md

 <h1><p align="center"> Hi, My name is Gabrielle Befort!</p></h1>

 <p align="center">
 Thank you for checking out my GitHub!
 I'm glad you're here.
-A little about me, I'm currently enrolled in a Full Stack Web Development Bootcamp at the University of North Carolina Chapel Hill.
-I'm learning a lot of exciting stuff about coding. </p>
+A little about me, I'm an Engineering graduate of North Carolina A&T State Univeristy.
+In my spare time I'm learning a lot of exciting stuff about coding. </p>

 <div align="center">